 As his early photographic work finally comes into the light, Colombian artist Miguel Ángel Rojas discusses his 50-year career and his country’s history of queer subcultures.

-Before rock ‘n’ roll, there was the teds.
-After rock ‘n’ roll, there was the teds.
+Before rock ‘n’ roll, there were teddy boys.
+After rock ‘n’ roll, there were teddy boys.
 Chris Steele-Perkins captured them all.